vrpolak/q10sk/reference/specification.md

 but it moves Q closer to the root.

-Eager application of every rule except the S rule is called half laze evaluation in this document.
+Eager application of every rule except the S rule is called half lazy evaluation in this document.
 It will be used in the reference interpreter, but of course other interpreters may chose other evaluations, as long as they do not get stuck on programs which are halting in lazy evaluation.